Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_5.md

 ```
 here myRobotController is the package and myFirstNode is the executable ,

-if we need to launch a package , the package needs to be installed and should be concole build , the executables can be seen inside the package , PS: Ros2 also has its inbuilt packages and executables
+if we need to launch a package , the package needs to be installed and should be console build , the executables can be seen inside the package , PS: Ros2 also has its inbuilt packages and executables

 you can use -h to see how the command is used